katruje/ai-development-team/README.md

 # AI Development Team

-An autonomous AI development team that can build software based on high-level requirements through specialized AI agents working together.
+A personal project implementing an autonomous AI development team that can build software based on high-level requirements through specialized AI agents working together.

+> **Note**: This is a personal project and not currently accepting external contributions.

 ## ✨ Features